andreamerello/pic-revenge/README.md

 The jumper purpose is to eventually disable the resistors if I want to switch back to 5V signals.

-In my programmer I used a 7812 regulator to obtain the 13V supply from an external supply, and a 7805 to obtain the +5V from the +13V rail.
+In my programmer I used a 7812 regulator to obtain the 13V supply (that is the needed Vpp for my PICs) from an external supply, and a 7805 to obtain the +5V from the +13V rail.

 In order to make the 7812 to ouput about 13V I put a couple of diodes in series to its GND pin.
 The external power supply is something around 18V.

+You can omit (short) the diodes to achieve 12V or change the 7812 with a 7809 to achieve 9V, depending by your needs.
+A LM317, with proper resistors, and a couple of jumpers, could be a better choice to obtain configurable Vpp.

 I have also two leds on the front panel (they are not visible in the pictures) to monitor the VCC (+5V) and VPP (+13V) states.